adkelley/cljs-webgl-examples/README.md

 ### Sandbox Examples (WIP)
 1. **triangle.cljs**   - draw a triangle with a one-to-one mapping from model space to GL clip space
 2. **projection.cljs** - draw a triangle by transforming [ModelViewProjectionMatrix] X (Triangle Vertices).
 Default is a perspective projection.
 Choose an orthographic projection by uncommenting line *119* and commenting out line *121*.
-Modify translation, rotation, scaling by changing the vector values on lines *89-97*
+Modify translation, rotation, scaling by changing the vector values on lines *89-97*.
+Choose a shape (e.g., square, triangle) by modifying lines *13* & *83*.
+Be sure to change the number of vertex-colors to match the shape.

 Coming Soon
 ----